daviddev90/daviddev90.github.io/study/dsa/leetcode/LeetCode Javascript/1 - Two Sum.md

+2023-07-27

 ## Problem

 Input: an array of integers `nums` and an integer `target`.

-return *indices of the two numbers such that they add up to the `target`*.
+return _indices of the two numbers such that they add up to the `target`_.

 **Example 1:**